It's 'Modi media poll', INDIA bloc will get 295 seats: Rahul Gandhi on exit polls

 Ramesh reiterated that the exit polls have been "deliberately engineered by the man whose exit is inevitable on June 4".

-On the slew of meetings being held by the PM on Sunday, Ramesh said, "All mind games being played, the fact that the outgoing home minister is talking to 150 DMs and collectors and the fact that the outgoing PM is talking to secretaries on his so-called plan.
+On the slew of meetings being held by the PM on Sunday, Ramesh said, "All mind games being played, the fact that the outgoing home minister is talking to 150 DMs and collectors and the fact that the outgoing PM is talking to secretaries on his so called plan.
 He needs a 100-day plan of what he is going to do after June 4."
 The counting of votes will take place on June 4.
+PTI ASK KVK KVK